Hiking the Panthertown Valley

 Forests in the area are varied, and contain a high concentration of mountain laurel and rhododendron thickets near the water.
 This isn't really unusual for Western North Carolina but the "laurel hells" here can be exceptionally thick!
 The area is in what the Forest Service calls "Management Area 5", which means its emphasis is to provide "large blocks of backcountry where there is little evidence of other humans or human activities other than recreation use in a near primitive setting".
 What this means is that timber production is not allowed, so the area will be able to return to a natural state.
 (See History below for more about that).
 Some areas North of the main Panthertown valley are open to limited timber harvest, but they are not in the area where most people visit.

 It has not been determined that any permanent settlement ever existed in the Valley, although human impact over the centuries has been tremendous.
 Native Americans hunted and fished this and almost every other valley in the mountains.
 Pioneers termed the valley "Paintertown" (local for "Panthertown") due to the wildness and (undoubtedly) the number of panthers, or Eastern Cougar, living in the area.

 Forests recover, and they have done so fairly well since being destroyed nearly 100 years ago.
-During the 1960's a private deelopment company bought the land and intended to turn it into a private, upscale development, complete with a lake and golf course.
+During the 1960's a private deelopment company bought the land and intended to turn it into yet another private, upscale development, complete with a lake and golf course.
 Thankfully, that did not happen, but thickets of white pines indicate areas that were planted for Christmas trees in the 70's.
-These trees were never harvested and grew to become several white pine plantations we see today.
+These trees were never harvested, and grew to become several of the stands of white pines we see in the valley today.